On the approximation capability of GNNs in node classification/regression tasks: Abstract

 \section{Abstract}

-Graph Neural Networks (GNNs) are a broad class of connectionist models for graph processing.
-Recent studies have shown that GNNs can approximate any function on graphs, modulo the equivalence relation on nodes defined by the Weisfeiler--Lehman test.
-However, these results suffer from some limitations, both because they were derived using the Stone--Weierstrass theorem --- which is existential in nature ---, and because they assume that the target function to be approximated must be continuous.
+{Graph Neural Networks (GNNs) are a broad class of connectionist models for graph processing.
+Recent studies have shown that GNNs can approximate any function on graphs, modulo the equivalence relation on graphs defined by the Weisfeiler--Lehman (WL) test.
+However, these results suffer from some limitations, both because they were derived using the Stone--Weierstrass theorem -- which is existential in nature --, and because they assume that the target function to be approximated must be continuous.
+Furthermore, all current results are dedicated to graph classification/regression tasks, where the GNN must produce a single output for the whole graph, while also node classification/regression problems, in which an output is returned for each node, are very common.
 In this paper, we propose an alternative way to demonstrate the approximation capability of GNNs that overcomes these limitations.
-In particular, some new results are proved, which allow to: (1) define GNN architectures capable of obtaining a given approximation; (2) show that the Weisfeiler--Lehman test converges in $r+1$ steps, where $r$ is the diameter of the graph; (3) derive a formal relationship between the Weisfeiler--Lehman test and the unfolding trees, that is trees that can be built by visiting the graph starting from a given node.
-These results provide a more comprehensive understanding of the approximation power of GNNs, definitely showing that the 1–WL test and the unfolding tree concepts can be used interchangeably to study the their expressiveness.
+Indeed, we show that GNNs are universal approximators in probability for node classification/regression tasks, as they can approximate any measurable function that satisfies the 1--WL equivalence on nodes.
+The proposed theoretical framework allows the approximation of generic discontinuous target functions and also suggests the GNN architecture that can reach a desired approximation.
+In addition, we provide a bound on the number of the GNN layers required to achieve the desired degree of approximation, namely $2r-1$, where $r$ is the maximum number of nodes for the graphs in the domain.}